 It will give your singers a challenge that they will enjoy!

 Please sign up to our newsletter if you'd like to be informed about future publications

-This choral arrangement was made for the RSCM 2006 Scottish Triennial Festival at St Michael's, Linlithgow on 4 November 2006.
+- RSCM Scottish Triennial Festival at St Michael's, Linlithgow, Scotland on 4 November 2006

-It was featured in a choral-reading session with David Briggs, formerly of Gloucester Cathedral, at the 12th Annual East Carolina Religious Arts Festival held from January 24-26, 2008
+- featured in a choral-reading session with David Briggs, formerly of Gloucester Cathedral, at the 12th Annual East Carolina Religious Arts Festival, USA in 2008

 Notes on the piece

 The wonderful hymn tune Coe Fen was composed by Kenneth Naylor (1931–91), formerly music master at the Leys School, Cambridge.

 Your copy includes a choral arrangement and a final-verse descant.

 This arrangement by Alistair Warwick sets the middle verses as a four-part choral version from the original organ texture.
 Verse two can be sung without organ if desired.